-Clear Spring Health Value Rx is a 0.0 Star Medicare Prescription Drug Plan Available in Oklahoma
+Clear Spring Health Value Rx is a 2.0 Star Rated Part D Plan for People on Medicare in Oklahoma

 These are the areas of the plan that are important to compare and review: